pavopax/pavopax.github.io/_posts/2013-05-01-apple-moves-to-sass.md

 ---
 layout: post
 title: Apple Store moves to Sass
+custom_excerpt: "Yesterday, Apple updated their online Store with a brand new look and feel.
+I did some poking around in the source code and found some interesting things.
+Most notably: the Apple Store now uses Sass to pre-process their CSS files."
 ---
 <p class="intro">Yesterday, Apple updated their online Store with a brand new look and feel.
 I did some poking around in the source code and found some interesting things:</p>